zanemrazekcs/public-inventory-tool/README.md

         });
         //------------- for this to work move the build folder from the client folder to the server folder
     ```
+2. Delete the executable files `server-linux`, `server-macos`, and `server-win.exe` from the `server` folder
 2. Open two terminals in VS Code while developing and testing
-    - In terminal 1 cd into the client folder of the project.
-You can run the front end site by typing the command "npm start" into the terminal and then opening localhost:3000.
+    - In terminal 1 `cd` into the `client` folder of the project.
+You can run the front end site by typing the command `npm start` into the terminal and then opening `localhost:3000`.
-    - In terminal 2 cd into the server folder of the project.
-You can run the back end server by typing the command "node server.js" into the terminal. (note the server will open localhost:3001 which will read "cannot get /" just close the tab, this is no big deal while developing)
+    - In terminal 2 `cd` into the `server` folder of the project.
+You can run the back end server by typing the command `node server.js` into the terminal. (note the server will open `localhost:3001` which will read `cannot get /` just close the tab, this is no big deal while developing)
-3. After making desired changes type npm run build
+3. After making desired changes type `npm run build`
-4. Move the build folder from the client folder to the server folder and uncomment the lines of code from the first step.
+4. Move the `build` folder from the `client` folder to the `server` folder and uncomment the lines of code from the first step.
-5. Now by typing "node server.js in terminal 2 (the server terminal) the entire front end and back end programs run
+5. Now by typing `node server.js` in terminal 2 (the server terminal) the entire front end and back end programs run on port 3001
-6. Make this an executable file by typing "pkg ." into terminal 2
+6. Make this into executable files by typing `pkg .` into terminal 2
-    - Optional: add specific versions of node and OSs to make the executable file for using: "targets": [ "node12-win-x64" ],
+    - Optional: add specific versions of node and OSs to make the executable file by adding `"targets": [ "node12-win-x64" ],` (insert your specific versions of node and OS) to `package.json` after the `assets` object
 7. Run the app by clicking the executable file that corresponds with your OS

 ## If you wish to modify a locationID's value you must make the changes